leadedge/Spout2/SPOUTSDK/Examples/Cinder/readme.md

 - Remove any existing "build" folder
 - Open Cinder.sln with VS2022
 - When you see the Retarget projects dialog, click CANCEL\
-The solution will be renamed to "cinder (Visual Studio 2015)
+The solution will be renamed to "cinder (Visual Studio 2015)"
 - Rebuild the library x64 or Win32

 ### Building the example project

 - Create a "SpoutGL" folder under the Cinder root folder.
 - Copy all the source files of the Spout2 SDK "SpoutGL" folder into it.
-- Find the Cinder example project "..\samples\_opengl\FboBasic
+- Find the Cinder example project "..\samples\_opengl\FboBasic"
 - Back up the original FboBasic folder.
 - Replace with the Spout example FboBasic folder.
 - Open "vc2022 > FboBasic.sln" with Visual Studio 2022.
 - As before, click CANCEL for the Retarget projects dialog.
-- Examine FboBasicApp.cpp for sender or receiver compile definition :\
+- Examine FboBasicApp.cpp for sender or receiver compile definition :
   <pre>// #define _receiver</pre>
   - Enable this define to create a receiver.
   - Disable it to create a sender.